 Onchocerciasis, commonly known as river blindness, is a treatable disease caused by the vector-borne parasite Onchocerca volvulus.
 The parasite is transmitted through bites of infected blackflies from the genus Simulium (Pan American Health Organization, 2014).
 Once inside the human host, O. volvulus migrates to the skin, various organs, and eyes.
 As the larvae migrate to the skin and die, they cause debilitating itching, rashes, and skin discoloration (World Health Organization [WHO], 2015).
 This intense itching has been known to drive people to injure themselves to obtain relief and in some cases even commit suicide (Landau, 2013).
 Onchocerciasis also has other ill effects, such as elephantiasis-type disfigurement, glandular inflammation, “hanging groin”, visual impairment, and eventually leads to complete blindness (Centers for Disease Control and Prevention, 2013).
 The majority of these symptoms diminishes a person’s quality of life and reinforces the cycle of poverty in already poverty stricken communities.

 Today, The Carter Center identifies 36 countries in Africa and Latin America where Onchocerciasis is endemic (The Carter Center, 2015).
 Worldwide, there are an estimated 17.7 million people infected with onchocerciasis (WHO, 2015) and 120 million people “at risk” of infection (WHO, 2013).
 Of those populations affected by onchocerciasis, only 1% occurs in the Americas.
 This has ignited a great effort by The Carter Center’s Onchocerciasis Elimination Program for the Americas (OEPA), in coordination with the Ministries of Health in Latin America and the 2013 WHO mandate ‘CD52/INF4 Towards the Elimination of Onchocerciasis (River Blindness) in the Americas’, to eliminate the disease by the end of 2015.
-Previous efforts in Colombia, Ecuador, Mexico and Guatemala have achieved complete elimination of the disease or have halted transmission rates while evaluation of complete eradication is pending (Figure 1).
+Previous efforts in Colombia, Ecuador, Mexico, and Guatemala have achieved complete elimination of the disease or have halted transmission rates while evaluation of complete eradication is pending (Figure 1).

 Figure 1: Onchocerciasis Transmission in the Americas as of 2014 (Source: The Carter Center, 2015)